 Additionally, she says, offices have reoriented their focus to provide virtual visits to patients whenever appropriate which, in turn, keeps traffic at their offices lower and provides a safer environment to bring children in for vaccination.

-So, while the world waits for a COVID-19 vaccine, Dr. Kalady says, “We will continue to protect our patients by administering the safe, available vaccines while we await development of a COVID-19 vaccine in the future.”
+So, while the distribution of COVID-19 vaccines for adults rolls out and we await the approval of a COVID-19 vaccine for children, Dr. Kalady says, “We will continue to protect our patients by administering the safe, available vaccines while we continue the COVID-19 vaccination process.”